KrailOrg/krail/docs/tutorial/tutorial00.md

 IDEA may prompt you to add the project VCS root - say yes if it does.

-Delete the src/main/groovy folder completely - we will only be using Java for this Tutorial
+Delete the src/main/groovy and src/test/groovy folders completely - we will only be using Java for this Tutorial

 There are a number of files which have not been added to Git - normally we would probably exclude a number of them from version control, but to keep things simple, right click on the project folder and select Git | Add to add all files to Git.